yorgos-ai/pet-adoption/README.md

 The Pet Adoption Dataset provides a comprehensive look into various factors that can influence the likelihood of a pet being adopted from a shelter.
 This dataset includes detailed information about pets available for adoption, covering various characteristics and attributes.

+The data set consists of 2008 records.
+The complete csv file is located under the `data` directory of the repository.
+Due to the limited number of data records available, the data pre-processing is adjusted to accommodate for that.
+During the training flow, the dataset is splitted in three separate sets (train, validation and test).
+All the subsets as well as the complete initial dataset are stored in S3.
+The training pipeline uses the train and validation sets to train a CatBoost classifier and evaluate the model performance on the validation set.
+The test set is used in the prediction pipeline to simulate hourly batch predictions.

 ## Pre-requisites

 ### 1. Create an IAM user